Lucas-Dalamarta/BlockChain/README.md

 - [x] Start a simple BlockChain
 - [x] Develop functions , and make the __code easier to read__
+- [ ] Start using OOP in the project (Must learn how to do so in Python)
 - [ ] Get a more complex and valid BlockChain
 - [ ] Finally submit a valid BlockChain